Learn why leading HR professionals trust ekincare! Explore Now

 Workplaces in the information age, or for that matter, our lives themselves are dominated by screens and screen time – anywhere and everywhere.
 According to a CNN survey, the modern-day employee ends up spending around 11 hours on an average weekday in front of a screen – laptop, smartphone, or other devices.
 This is almost half of the overall day and two-thirds of the awake time.

-This is now no longer a borderline challenge as the excessive screen-time is now a very real problem for employers to tackle.
-Let’s first understand what exactly are the negative effects of excessive screen-time for your employees.
+This is now no longer a borderline challenge as excessive screen time is now a very real problem for employers to tackle.
+Let’s first understand what exactly are the negative effects of excessive screen time for your employees.

-Now coming to the question of how much of the screen-time is too much, the onus lies not just with employers but with the employees as well.
-Firstly, it is important to underline the fact that work-related screen-time is a necessity and completely cutting down on it may not be always feasible.
-Thus, employees must also make an effort to ensure they reduce some screen-time from their personal lives to ensure an overall balance.
+Now coming to the question of how much screen time is too much, the onus lies not just with employers but with the employees as well.
+Firstly, it is important to underline the fact that work-related screen time is a necessity and completely cutting down on it may not be always feasible.
+Thus, employees must also make an effort to ensure they reduce some screen time from their personal lives to ensure an overall balance.